-Dr Elizabeth Kath is a Lecturer with RMIT's School of Global, Urban and Social Studies, an Honorary Research Fellow with the UN Global Compact Cities Programme and Co-Director of Global Reconciliation.
+Elizabeth Kath is a Senior Lecturer in the School of Global, Urban and Social StudiesShe is also an Honorary Research Fellow for the UN Global Compact Cities Programme.

-Elizabeth's work has been published in many academic journals and edited books and presented at international conferences around the world.
+Elizabeth's work has been published in books, academic journals, and presented at international conferences around the world.
 She has received several awards and fellowships and has been reported widely in radio, TV and print media.
 Elizabeth maintains strong collaborative research partnerships across numerous Australian and international universities and has worked with a range of industry partners.
 She regularly serves as a referee for academic journals and both undergraduate and higher degree research theses.

 - Social inclusion